ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 ### Capturing the PIN

 We have seen how it was possible to disable the flag `FLAG_SECURE` and take screenshots or record the screen.
-At this point there are different possibilities, let us go accross them and analyze each particular case
+At this point there are different possibilities, let us go across them and analyze each particular case

 #### The PIN pad provides a visual feedback when a button is pressed